 - We had very little time together without our kids.

 We each saw things from the perspective of what we weren’t getting.
-Now, many years later I can see ways that we were both right.
+Now, many years later I can see ways that we were both right and it helped us learn how to make a marriage last forever.

 Before we ever married, we had long and dreamy conversations about the future and had both agreed that no matter what, divorce just wasn’t an option.